cloud-annotations/elyra-classification-training/README.md

 In the following we'll walk you through the different pipeline steps and associated code snippets worth having a closer look at.

-## Data Preparation
+## Input stage
-In this particular case, we're not pulling Cloud Annotations export data from a S3/Cloud Object Store as before but directly access it from a Cloud Object Store via a public and permanent link.
+In this particular case, we're not pulling Cloud Annotations export data from a S3/Cloud Object Store as before but directly access it from a GitHub repository via a public and permanent link.
 As described before, the the de-facto standard for labeled image data is putting images into one folder per class/category.
 But in this particular case, the raw data isn't in the required format.
 It's just a folder full of images and their properties are described in a separate CSV file.
-In addition to the class (or label) - gender in this case -  this CSV file also contains information on the race and age group.
-So first, we just use the information on the gender label given in the CSV file and arrange the images in the appropriate folder structure.
+In addition to the class (or label) - finding in this case - this CSV file also contains information on the gender and age.
+So first, we just use the information on the finding label given in the CSV file and arrange the images in the appropriate folder structure.
 The following figure illustrates this.

 ![Desired folder structure of training and validation data TODO fix image caption not displayed](./images/images_folder_tree.png)